chrisdew/subsession/README.md

 SubSession
 ==========

-Tabs in browsers have given web users a new mental model which is at odds with how HTTP really works.
+Tabs in browsers have given web users a new mental model which is at odds with how HTTP works.

 On some web sites it would be a good thing if tabs could have settings which persisted in that tab, but did not affect other tabs (on the same web site).